-Existing building renovation is an area of significant experience for Ramaker and Associates, Inc. Ramaker’s engineers regularly complete renovation or property improvement projects on hotels, restaurants, schools, and office buildings to update features and remodel interior spaces.
-Several projects have consisted of removating historic buildings to convert them into office, hospitality, or many other uses.
-The following are just a few short descriptions of the many sites Ramaker has completed.
+Existing building renovation is an area of significant experience for RAMAKER.
+Our engineers regularly complete renovation or property improvement projects on hotels, restaurants, schools, and office buildings to update features and remodel interior spaces.
+Several projects have consisted of renovating historic buildings to convert them into office, hospitality, or many other uses.

 Holiday Inn Express

-A new Holiday Inn Express is being constructed in a fully renovated 8-story office building originally constructed in the late 1800s.
+A new Holiday Inn Express is being constructed in a fully renovated eight-story office building originally constructed in the late 1800s.
 This project includes repairs of the floor topping, new MEP penetrations, rooftop mechanical screen walls, and new roof equipment platforms and a new elevator to the basement, first floor, and skywalk connector level in the existing facility.
-An 8-story addition will be constructed on the back of the original building from post-tensioned concrete slabs, concrete columns, and concrete shear walls A porte-cochère will also be integrated under the 8-story addition for valet parking.
+An eight-story addition will be constructed on the back of the original building from post-tensioned concrete slabs, concrete columns, and concrete shear walls.
+A porte-cochère will also be integrated under the eight-story addition for valet parking.
 This porte-cochère extends over the remainder of the undeveloped project site and will be constructed with steel framing.
-This project is expected to open in 2017.

 MinnWest Technology Campus